ITurres/The-Time-Meister/README.md

 NAVBAR:
        so the navbar will contain the respective items mention above, in order to do that i need to add a html tag, in this case a nav class to hold a div of Logo for the logo and a unordered list class under the name of "nav" for the links.
        Also, I believe under what i think its right, that in order to have my logo centerer and two of the links to the left and two to the right; on index.
 I have to write the first two links, then the logo and then, the last two links.
 For them to be as mentioned.

+HEADER:
+       For the header i will need to add a header tag with a class of header to hold the img and the tittle.
+(THE THING WILL BE HOW TO WRITE THE HTML FILE SO THE TITTLE GETS ON TOP OF THE IMG) ill figure it out...